LeetCode-OpenSource/vscode-leetcode/README.md

 ## Requirements
 - [VS Code 1.30.1+](https://code.visualstudio.com/)
 - [Node.js 8+](https://nodejs.org)
     > NOTE: Please make sure that `Node` is in your `PATH` environment variable.
-You can check this by running: `node -v`.
+You can also use the setting `leetcode.nodePath` to specify the location of your `Node.js` executable.

 ## Quick Start